idorurez/mini_weather_monitor/README.md

 * pulls info from weather underground
 * uses various jpg and converted fonts stored in /data (Upload the stuff in data using Upload Filestystem Image)

+## How to build

+* Current repo currently uses platform io to develop and manage and deploy
+* If you want to use SPIFFS, upload the stuff in /data using platform io
+* Othewrise, if you want to use the sdcard, you'll need to change a few lines of code to source from that instead and to be sure to move everything from /data onto the sdcard

 ## TODO
+* check if my sdcard is actually working on the extra lcds i picked up
-* parse and display 3 day forecast using the jpgs i crammed into eeprom
+* parse and display 3 day forecast using the jpgs i crammed into SPIFFS

-Current repo currently uses platform io to develop and manage and deploy
+* test and provide a pcbway buildout so you can order the board yourself